Ford Mustang (2005-2014) Owners Manual: Gauges

 Indicates engine coolant temperature.
 At normal operating temperature, the level indicator will be in the normal range.
 If the engine coolant temperature exceeds the normal range, stop the vehicle as soon as safely possible, switch off the engine and let the engine cool.

-: Never remove the coolant reservoir cap while the engine is running or hot.
+WARNING: Never remove the coolant reservoir cap while the engine is running or hot.

 Warning lamps and indicators

 These indicators can alert you to a vehicle condition that may become serious enough to cause expensive repairs.
 Many lights will illuminate when you start your vehicle to make sure they work.
-If ...
+If any ...

 Other materials: